erebe/hmailfilter/README.md

 1. Edit your procmailrc and use procmail to run the mail filter

 ## Todo
-1. Replace header list with a hashMap
+1. Replace header list with a hashMap (Maybe)
-2. Add tests with real data and not random
-3. Mesure performance with criterion